davekilian/davekilian.github.com/_posts/2012-09-29-filtering.markdown

 single row of pixels), in grayscale.
 Everything we talk about will generalize to 2D color images, however.
 This just makes the graphs easier to draw :)

-For analysis, we're going to represent an image using a function.
-This function is defined over the spatial extents of the image.
+For analysis, we'll use functions to represent images.
+These functions are defined over the spatial extents of the image.
 For every point
 $(x, y)$ on the graph, $y \in \[0, 1\]$ denotes how much light is measured or displayed at point $x$ in the image.
-The value $y = 0$ denotes pure black and $y = 1$ denotes pure white.
+The value $y = 0$ means pure black and $y = 1$ means pure white.
 All values in between are shades of gray.

 Below is a 1D image and its corresponding image function:

     TODO example graph and image

 This function is called the **signal**.
-The term originates from **signal processing**, the field where most of this content originated.
+The term originates from signal processing, the field where most of this content originated.

 ## Sampling